Shriya-Krishna-Kumar/Analytics/README.md

 ## 📫 Let's Connect

 Feel free to explore the individual project folders for code, notebooks, and documentation.
-For questions or collaboration opportunities, reach out via www.linkedin.com/in/shriya kumar 794a01152
+For questions or collaboration opportunities, reach out via www.linkedin.com/in/shriya-kumar-794a01152

 ---